govindKAG/vim-notes/vim notes.md

 - once you do a f F t T you can use ; or , to repeat the last one (in forward and reverse direction respectively)

+- to repeat the last search just hit n/N.

 ## visual mode

 - use o to move to the other end of the visual block